shitian-ni/CUDA-GPT/README.md

 Tested on TSUBAME 3.0 .

-Manipulate __1000times between 0 and 1 to get execution time and comparison between cpp version and cuda version.
+Toggle __1000times between 0 and 1 to get execution time and comparison between cpp version and cuda version.

 ### Discussion